 - With a mortar and pestle, or in a spice grinder, coarsely grind all the spices except the cinnamon stick, and set aside.

 - Heat the oil in a pot over medium heat, then add in the sliced red onions.
-Allow to cook until lightly brown, then add the chicken, crushed garlic, ground spiced, and bullion cube.
+Allow to cook until lightly brown, then add the chicken, crushed garlic, ground spiced, and bouillon cube.

 - Stir and allow the chicken to brown slightly.
 This should take about 5 minutes.